Section 2 - Employment policies

 Dual employment is defined as the undertaking of additional employment beyond basic professional obligation by a State University professional employee and follows the following guidelines.

-2. No full-time or part-time member of the university faculty or professional staff may undertake other employment, which interferes with the performance of the professional obligation to the university.
+- No full-time member of the university faculty or professional staff may undertake other employment, that interferes with the performance of the professional obligation to the university.

-3. So long as the professional obligation is met, university employees may undertake additional employment commitments if the time involved in such activities does not exceed one day per week or the equivalent.
+- So long as the professional obligation is met, university employees may undertake additional employment commitments if the time involved in such activities does not exceed one business day per week or the equivalent.
 These days may not be cumulative (i.e., faculty can only take a single day in any given week).

-4. The determination of the professional obligation of university faculty or professional employees shall be the responsibility of each campus President or Chief Administrative Officer.
+- The determination of the professional obligation of university faculty or professional employees shall be the responsibility of each campus President, or Chief Administrative Officer.

-5. It is expected that members of the university faculty or professional staff will report any additional employment arrangements directly to the Dean.
+- It is expected that full-time members of the university faculty or professional staff will report any additional employment arrangements directly to the Dean.